srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/1-birth-and-moving-to-mexico.md

-While waiting for instructions from President A. F. McDonald, then in Mexico City, to make purchase of land for them to settle on, the officials of the State of Chihuahua became alarmed through rumors that these Mormons had bsen driven out of their own country because of ill behavior.
+While waiting for instructions from President A. F. McDonald, then in Mexico City, to make purchase of land for them to settle on, the officials of the State of Chihuahua became alarmed through rumors that these Mormons had been driven out of their own country because of ill behavior.
 They immediately issued orders for their expulsion, giving them only three days to leave.
 This was in April of 1885.
 The little company was deeply concerned, for it was in no condition to make a